vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 judgment by the knowledge of the ultimate success or failure of Mr. Tilak's methods and those of his opponents.
-My task is comparatively modest ; and though my diffi- culties are infinitely greater than those of the future historian, a contemporary biogra- pher has obvious advantages over him.
+My task is comparatively modest ; and though my diffi###culties are infinitely greater than those of the future historian, a contemporary biogra###pher has obvious advantages over him.

 Throughout the succeeding narrative, I have never tried to conceal my bias for Mr.
 Tilak.
 Nor will the reader — Moderate or
 Extremist, Brahmin or Non-Brahmin, Indian or European — expect me to do so.
-I have however, to the best of my ability, scrupulous- ly adhered to truth.
+I have however, to the best of my ability, scrupulous###ly adhered to truth.
 Not being closely identified with party principles, personalities and prejudices, I can claim to have judged Mr.
 Tilak's opponents sympathetically.
 I have as great a regard for Ranade as for Vishnushastri Chiploonkar ; and if in the following